Emperor-Grey/voting-application/README.md

 # Polling Application with WebAuthn Authentication

-A secure polling application built with Rust (backend) and Next.js (frontend) that uses WebAuthn for passwordless authentication.
+A secure polling application built with Rust (backend) and Next.js (frontend) that uses WebAuthn for passwordless authentication and real-time updates.

 *NOTE*: The postman docs for the passkey authentication is present at the [Postman Docs](https://work22-1548.postman.co/workspace/1f8130b4-6f2e-43b5-822c-9a93df8e4788/collection/28107246-ba693a87-e9e1-4c35-a953-1c9e7fa06f13?origin=tab-menu)